yasiryagi/helpdesk/roles/content-curator-lead/README.md

 `Member`: 1
 `maximum_entities_count`: 200

-Only the Leads "role" key can perform this transaction, and any other origin will be rejected.
+Only the Lead's "role" key can perform this transaction, and any other origin will be rejected.

 ---